simonbrunel/vuepress-plugin-versions/README.md

 #### Versions Item

 A `'versions'` item can be used to generate multiple items, one for each available version.
-It's possible to control which versions are displayed by changing the `group` and `exclude` options.
+It's possible to control which versions are displayed by changing the `group`, `exclude` and `limit` options.

 ```js
 {